Patterns of CP violation from mirror symmetry breaking in the $\eta\to\pi^+\pi^-\pi^0$ Dalitz plot: Results

 and we show the results of this method in the second row of Fig.~\ref{fig:Taylor_fit}.
 Enlarging the $(X,Y)$ mesh to 1218 points incurs changes within $\pm1$ of the last significant figure.
 The comparison with experiment shows that the fitting procedure is the right choice.
 We draw the same conclusion from the use of the BG amplitude~\cite{Bijnens:2007pr}, noting that the global fit in that case (with $N=0.0508$) gives

 so that the results are compatible within errors.
 Using these solutions, we obtain $A_{LR}=(-7.18\pm 4.51)\times 10^{-4}$ using Ref.~\cite{Gasser:1984pr} and $A_{LR}=(-7.20\pm 4.52)\times 10^{-4}$ using Ref.~\cite{Bijnens:2007pr}.
 These compare favorably with $A_{LR}=(-7.29\pm 4.81)\times 10^{-4}$ that we determine using the complete set of Dalitz plot parameters and the covariance matrix we construct given the information in Ref.~\cite{CaldeiraBalkestahl:2016trc}.
 We note that our $A_{LR}$ as evaluated from the Dalitz plot parameters, which are fitted from the binned data, is a little different from the reported value using the unbinned data, i.e., ($-5.0\pm 4.5 \stackrel{+5.0}{{}_{-11}})\times 10^{-4}$, reported by KLOE-2~\cite{Anastasi:2016cdz}.
 The discrepancy is not significant, and we suppose its origin could arise from the slight mismatch between the theoretically accessible phase space and the experimentally probed one, or other experimental issues.
+Although NLO ChPT does not describe the $CP$-conserving Dalitz distribution well~\cite{Bijnens:2007pr}, we find it can confront the existing $CP$-violating observables successfully.